Category Archives: Holistic Health

 Many natural therapies have a good record with alleviating the symptoms of depression.
 Acupuncture, herbal therapy and EFT are just a few.

-Homeopathy also offers many options for depression.
-The Homeopathic remedy used depends on the particular symptoms you experience, as everyone’s experience of depression varies slightly, in both the expression and the emotions and thoughts and experiences behind it.
+Homeopathy also offers many helpful options for depression.
+The Homeopathic remedy used depends on the particular symptoms you experience, as everyone’s experience of depression varies slightly, in both the expression and the emotions, thoughts and experiences behind it.

 Homeopathy taken in accordance with homeopathic prescribing principles is particularly good at changing your mindset.
 It allows you to lift your head out of the depressive thoughts and start to move forward.